 Recently, the Minnesota Legislature established the Made in Minnesota Solar Energy Production Incentive to encourage consumers to undertake solar development projects.
 The fact sheet below provides more details about the incentive program and how the CLP anticipates saving electrical costs at two of its landfills.

 Before 2014, the Landfill Cleanup Act (MN Stats.
 115B.412 subd.
 10) required the CLP to provide a report to the Legislature on past fiscal-year activities and anticipated future work.
-The past five reports are available below.
+The most recent report is available below.

 Fiscal Year 2015 accomplishments